sbmlteam/sbmlteam.github.io/site/content/documents/specifications/_index.md

 Please inform the [SBML Editors](/about/core) of problems and questions.
 You can use [email](mailto:sbml-editors@googlegroups.com) or the issue trackers noted below.

 {{% notice type="warning" %}}
 Depending on the SBML Level, either [RELAX NG](https://en.wikipedia.org/wiki/RELAX_NG) schemas or [XML Schemas](https://en.wikipedia.org/wiki/XML_schema) are available.
-However, the <strong>schemas only capture the basic syntax</strong> of the format.
-Semantics and correct usage are <strong>not</strong> captured by the schemas and can only be understood by reading the specification documents.
+However, the **schemas only capture the basic syntax** of the format.
+Semantics and correct usage are **not** captured by the schemas and can only be understood by reading the specification documents.
 {{% /notice %}}